-30. Everyone needs a ‘Hughie‘ in their life – especially when he’s a seven-metre-tall Muttaburrasaurus dinosaur.
-Come face to face with this impressive fossil at the Flinders Discovery Centre in Hughenden.
+30. Come face to face with a seven-metre tall Muttaburrasaurus dinosaur at the Flinders Discovery Centre in Hughenden.

 31. Cuddle up to a Tambo Teddy – made by the local Tambo ladies.
 More than just a pretty, cuddly face, these little bundles of 100% wool are handmade and come with their own personality and name.

 32. If you’re hailing from the central Queensland coast, stop by Biloela for a coffee and a look-see at their water reservoir.
 Its exterior is quite impressive, with a 100m mural painted all around it dedicated to the town’s history and connection to the land.